WurstPlus/Wurst-Plus-3-Chat-Server/CONTRIBUTING.md

 int myVarName = 0;
 ```

-Any contributions to the base of the client must be done in java but any
-contributions to Models can be done or java!

 Before you contribute you must test your code for bugs!

 Please try to do small contributions so merging is easier!